thomastoumasu/fullstack/Fullstack/notes.md

 	page.locator('.error')
 	.locator('..') (locator accepts not only .css selectors but also XPath selectors) to get the parent element

 7. Redux
 Declare a store, make it available with Provider
-Then in all components below can access state and actions
+Then in all components below can access state and actions Without toolkit:
 in main.jsx, import noteReducer from './reducers/noteReducer'   const store = createStore(noteReducer) and render App inside /<Provider store={store}>
 then in App.jsx import useSelector, useDispatch from 'react-redux' and use them as   const dispatch = useDispatch()  dispatch(createNote(content)),   const notes = useSelector(state => state) with export const createNote = content => { return ({ type: 'NEW_NOTE', payload: {}  }) } in reducer.js